Manual callout processes are time and resource consuming. The manual callout process generally follows these steps:

 Short Message Service (SMS)/Texting

 As more and more people move towards SMS/texts as the primary means of communication, it is important for work opportunities to also be communicated via the same method.
-When looking at streamlining communication to employees, distributing information via SMS text messages is a must.
-The accessibility and convenience of SMS text messaging make it much easier to get feedback from employees on time-sensitive matters such as expressing interest in picking up a vacant shift.
+When looking at streamlining communication with employees, distributing information via SMS text messages is a must.
+The accessibility and convenience of SMS text messaging make it much easier to get feedback from employees on time-sensitive matters, such as expressing interest in picking up a vacant shift.
 Additionally, there is an audit trail of interactions that can be easily reviewed at any time.

-Employee Self-service/Andgo Systems website
+Employee Self-service/Andgo Systems Website

-Employees may login to their self-Service website to view and apply for unfilled shifts of all priorities.
+Employees may log in to their self-Service website to view and apply for unfilled shifts of all priorities.
 This information is accessible to employees 24/7 via computer terminals, tablet devices and mobile phones.
 Integrated self-service systems can also display the employee scheduled work calendar, so they can see what upcoming shifts are on their schedule.
 Advanced systems provide employees with the option to apply for annual and general leave requests.

-When unfilled shift data enters the system, the programming handles all the old methodology from the manual callout and contacts the employees with the unfilled shifts according to employee preferences.
+When unfilled shift data enters the system, the programming handles all the old methodologies from the manual callout and contacts the employees with the unfilled shifts according to employee preferences.
 If your employee prefers texts over phone calls, then there is an option for your employee to select this preference.
 The employee is happier with being contacted for shifts via their method of choice.
 Conversely, the organization is happier because their scheduling staff/staffing clerks are now free to do more value-add work.
-Automating callouts saves time, resources and improves employee satisfaction with scheduling.
+Automating callouts saves time, and resources and improves employee satisfaction with scheduling.

-When it comes to automatically notifying employees of available shifts Andgo Systems have been doing it for years.
+When it comes to automatically notifying employees of available shifts, Andgo Systems have been doing it for years.
 Manually communicating available shifts to employees is an error-prone, labor-intensive process that does not scale and costs healthcare organizations every day.